orkes-io/docs/docs/getting-started/adding-wait-conditions.md

 # Step 5: Adding Wait Conditions

 The wait task in Conductor is used if the workflow is to be paused for external signals.
-The signals can be human manual interventions or an event from external sources such as Kafka, SQS, etc. Let’s learn how you can pause your workflows using wait tasks.
+The signals can be human manual interventions or an event from external sources such as Kafka, SQS, etc. Let’s learn how to pause your workflows using wait tasks.

-#### In your current workflow, what if you want to send the SMS only after 10 mins?
+#### Use case: What if we want to send the SMS only after a fixed time?

 :::tip
 Orkes Conductor doesn't limit your wait conditions.
 We can wait for __mins__, __days__, __months__ or even __years__!
 It can also wait for external signals like manual approval or events from messaging systems such as __Kafka/SQS__.